OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 The Filesystem Datastore
 =========================

 The Filesystem datastore lets you store VM images in a file form.
 The datastore is format agnostic, so you can store any file-type depending on the target hypervisor.
-The use of file-based disk images presents several benefits over deviced backed disks (e.g. easily backup images, or use of shared FS) although it may less performing in some cases.
+The use of file-based disk images presents several benefits over device backed disks (e.g. easily backup images, or use of shared FS) although it may less performing in some cases.

 Usually it is a good idea to have multiple filesystem datastores to:

--  Group images of the same type, so you can have a qcow2 datastore for another one for raw images.
+* Group images of the same type, so you can have a qcow2 datastore for another one for raw images.
--  Balance I/O operations, as the datastores can be in different servers
+* Balance I/O operations, as the datastores can be in different servers
--  Use different datastores for different cluster hosts
+* Use different datastores for different cluster hosts
--  Apply different QoS policies to different images
+* Apply different QoS policies to different images

 Requirements
 ============